 Learning was an ongoing process.
 Also, proceeding to prototyping and then user testing also probably differs from traditional waterfall practice in government, where too often there is little or no testing until a final system has been developed.
 (What the Harvard students were doing was easier than in a contractual environment, with issues of whether the vendor has been successful enough to be paid and/or the work expanded.
 This is a big practical issue for implementing agile in the government — a topic to which I hope eventually to return.)

 The primary recommendation in the team’s final presentation was to build an improved caregiver portal at the VA.
 This would include:

-A dedicated caregiver sign-in and online account.
+- A dedicated caregiver sign-in and online account.
 Caregivers and experts identified the need for a dedicated online account for caregivers that would formally recognize them and enable direct access to health and provider communication and information.
-Caregiver accounts would additionally make this population more visible
+Caregiver accounts would additionally make this population more visible for the VA.

 The students’ work has been welcomed by their government sponsors with open arms.
 Senior representatives of the agencies that sponsored the projects were present at Demo Day, including John Hanlon, the COO of the Boston Public Schools.
 A few days later the two VA teams briefed USDS at the Old Executive Office Building, including the organization’s director Matt Cutts, on their work.

 This course has also produced ongoing benefits.
 Several past students have been hired into USDS, the Mass Digital Service, and other digital service and innovation teams.
 Coding It Forward, which I discussed in a blog earlier this year, was also started by veterans of the course.

 A number of the students commented on why they wanted to do this project for a government agency: